Henry Melton

 Henry James Melton (born October 11, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Texas Longhorns, where he was a running back for the 2005 National Championship team, and also played on special teams.
-He was selected by the Chicago Bears in the fourth round of the 2009 NFL draft and has also played for the Dallas Cowboys.
+He was selected by the Chicago Bears in the fourth round of the 2009 NFL draft.